sotanakamura/winui3-command-line/README.md

 ## Build a WinUI 3 app

-1. Create a project folder
+1. Open x64 Native Tools Command Prompt for VS 2022 and then create a project folder

     ```
     mkdir project